-1. Restarting a build environment
+Note: Restarting a build environment

 Sometimes, a new terminal window is opened or the machine is rebooted after a build directory is set up.
 In such cases, the setup environment script should be used to set up the environment variables and run a build again.
-The full real-time-edge-setup-env.sh is not needed.
+Sourcing the full real-time-edge-setup-env.sh is not required.